Skye-XD/desktop-icons-ng/README.md

 - [x] MR submitted to Dash to Dock [here](https://github.com/micheleg/dash-to-dock/pull/1890) for intellihide, and [here](https://github.com/micheleg/dash-to-dock/pull/1888) for Transparency, MR submitted to Dash to Panel [here](https://github.com/home-sweet-gnome/dash-to-panel/pull/1790) to make those extensions detect the Gtk4-DING window and correct intellihide and transparency behaviour.
 These have not been merged yet.
 The MR branches can be downloaded and installed to have correctly working Dash to Dock and Dash to Panel with intellihide.

-- [x] Updated css to set custum named program colors.
+- [x] Updated css to set custum named program colors. --Updated now to libadwaita.

-- [x] Updated css selectors speceficity and apply specefic Gtk4 methods to widgets, to prevent interference form user applied Gtk themes.
+- [x] Updated css selectors speceficity and apply specefic Gtk4 methods to widgets, to prevent interference form user applied Gtk themes. --Updated now to libawaita.

-- [x] Minimized use of Gtk.StyleContext as it is being depriciated, no only used to detect and set rubberband color.
+- [x] Minimized use of Gtk.StyleContext as it is being depriciated, no only used to detect and set rubberband color. --updated now to libadwaita.

 - [x] Fix Drag and Drop with X11 yet again.
 There were spurious icons on drag in X11, and dragItem would be set to null before the drag was completed.
 Alt key modifier unfortunately now does not work in X11.